swright573/django-vertical-multi-columns/docs/source/guide/example.rst

 	pip install django
 	pip install django-vertical-multi-columns

 3. Copy everything found in the repo under *example_site* to your new directory.
-Change to subdirectory .\example_site.
+Change to subdirectory example_site.

 .. code-block:: bash